-Employees of the District can earn from 80 to 120 hours of vacation leave each year, depending on their length of service.
+Employees of the District can earn from two to four weeks of vacation leave each year, depending on their position and length of service.
 Vacation leave must be taken in the year it is earned.
-Employees can earn 96 hours of personal leave per year and can carry over 24 hours of unused leave to the next year.
+Employees can earn one day of sick leave per month and can carry over unused leave to the next year.
 Personal leave is not compensable if an employee leaves the service of the District.
-At June 30, 2020 the District has no leave benefits required to be reported in accordance with generally accepted accounting principles.
+At June 30, 2020, the District has no leave benefits required to be reported in accordance with generally accepted accounting principles.